The Astrophysical Journal

 Digital USD Citation

 Davis, S. S.; Sheehan, D. P.; and Cuzzi, J. N., "ON THE PERSISTENCE OF SMALL REGIONS OF VORTICITY IN THE PROTOPLANETARY NEBULA" (2000).
-Physics and Biophysics: Faculty Publications.
+Physics and Biophysics: Faculty Scholarship.
 15.